barhaterahul/htcap/README.md

 ## SETUP ###

 ### Requirements
-These are requirements to install htcap.
+These are requirements to install Htcap.
  1. Python 2.7
  2. PhantomJS v2
  3. Sqlmap (for sqlmap scanner module)